Pupil Design Awards

 Once you’ve registered, you can decide how you want to design and deliver the RSA Pupil Design Awards in your schools

 Some schools choose to make the Pupil Design Awards part of classroom teaching: previous entrants have incorporated the competition into Design & Technology, English, Science, and PSHE.
 We encourage delivery across a range of subjects, not just art or design and technology.

-Other schools have run the Awards as part of an extracurricular design club.
-See the ‘teacher insights’ page in this year’s teacher resource pack for information on how other teachers have run the Awards in their own contexts.
+Other schools have run the Awards as part of an extracurricular club.
+See the ‘teacher insights’ page in the 2022-23 teacher resource pack for information on how other teachers have run the Awards in their own contexts.

-Whichever way you choose to deliver, the process is there to help you to raise the profile of design and technology in your school and to develop important capabilities such as collaboration, confidence, and creative and critical thinking among your pupils.
+Whichever way you choose to deliver, the process is there to help you to raise the profile social design in your schools and to encourage a wider interpretation of the function and practice of design to develop important capabilities such as collaboration, confidence, and creative and critical thinking among your pupils.

 Then, support pupils to choose one of the three briefs and make sure they have read the pupil brief pack.
 Each brief contains a real-world problem for pupils to solve, and some ideas to get them thinking about the challenge.